flame-engine/flame/doc/text.md

 For more information regarding colors and how to create then, see the [Colors and the Palette](palette.md) guide.

-After the creation of the `TextPaint` object you can use its `render` method to draw some string on a canvas:
+After the creation of the `TextPaint` object you can use its `render` method to draw strings on a canvas:

 ```dart